Ravonus/mgSync/readme.md

 Also keep in mind you can turn off socket portion, and or the server management part.

+* Connecting it to Mog.Garden is simple as well.
+* You just go to https://Mog.Garden.
+* Sign up.
+* Once this is done you you see an user account dropdown.
+* Go here and go to setup server.
+* The setup will give you a token key.
+* You use this token key in the configuration file, and or setup for application.
+* Mog.Garden also has a portion that will make sure server connect to correct socket.
+* Once this is done.
+Mog.Garden will let you save server.
+* You will now see server in drop down and be able to manage, and extend into it right from Mog.Garden.

 ## Current Features
 - Dark Star Project Managment.
 * Start all executables.